cartoucheco/docs/README.md

 Assuming the authorisation check passes - eg, the message is signed with the public key associated with example.com - a success result is returned:

 ```
-{“result”: “ok”}
+{"result": "ok"}
 ```

 If the authorisation check fails, an error message like the following is returned:

 ```
-{“error”: {“code”: 403, “message”: “Could not verify message signature using the key provided for example.com”}}
+{"error": {"code": 403, "message": "Could not verify message signature using the key provided for example.com"}}
 ```